Hot rod: 1920s to 1945

-The predecessors to the hotrod were the modified cars used in the Prohibition era by bootleggers to evade revenue agents and other law enforcement.
+Early speedsters, dating back to the 1910s and 1920s, are considered to be one of the ancestors of the hot rod movement.
+These were racecars, often based on Ford Model Ts, and modified with custom bodies.
+Another forerunner to the hotrod were the modified cars used in the Prohibition era by bootleggers to evade revenue agents and other law enforcement.

-Hot rods first appeared in the late 1930s in southern California, where people raced modified cars on dry lake beds northeast of Los Angeles, under the rules of the Southern California Timing Association (SCTA), among other groups.
+Hot rods first appeared in the late 1930s in southern California, where people raced modified cars on dry lake beds northeast of Los Angeles, under the rules of the Southern California Timing Association, among other groups.
 This gained popularity after World War II, particularly in California, because many returning soldiers had received technical training.
-The first hot rods were old cars (most often Fords, typically 1910s-1920s Model Ts, 1928–31 Model As, or 1932-34 Model Bs), modified to reduce weight.
+The first hot rods were old cars (most often Fords, typically 1910s–1920s Model Ts, 1928–31 Model As, or 1932–34 Model Bs), modified to reduce weight.
 Engine swaps often involved fitting the Ford flathead V8 engine (known as the "flatty") into a different car, for example, the common practice in the 1940s of installing the "60 horse" version into a Jeep chassis.

 Typical modifications were removal of convertible tops, hoods, bumpers, windshields, and/or fenders; channeling the body; and modifying the engine by tuning and/or replacing with a more powerful type.
 Wheels and tires were changed for improved traction and handling.
 Hot rods built before 1945 commonly used '35 Ford wire-spoke wheels.